cepjant/brute_keys_gen/README.md

 # Description
-This script can generate a collection for password brutting, if you know a word, that probably might be used in the password.
+This script can generate a collection for password brutting, providing you probably know the word used in the password.

-You can choose how many characters to add to the end and beginning of the word.
+You can choose amount of characters to add to the end and the beginning of the word.

 The characters are: english alphabed (ascii lowercase) + digits + '_'.

-For example, if you use word 'home' and you want to add 4 characters to get 8-characters passwod, run this script and you'll get a collection of keys like 'home1234', 'myhome37' and other combinations in your file.
+For example, if you use the word 'home' and you want to add 4 characters to get 8-characters passwod, run this script and you'll get a collection of keys like 'home1234', 'myhome37' and another combinations in the same file.

-The script was created for educational purposes.
+This script was created for educational purposes.

 # Описание